-Boondi Ladoo is a great, mouth watering snack-time dessert and is a must have at all special occasions all over India.
-Boondis are very small, round deep fried balls that have been soaked in fragrant sugar syrup.
-After soaking, the syrup is drained and the syrup infused boondi are formed into balls (ladoos).
+Boondi Ladoo is a popular mouthwatering dessert and must to have at all special occasions all over India.
+Boondis are very small, round deep-fried balls that have been soaked in fragrant sugar syrup.
+After soaking, the syrup is drained, and the syrup infused boondi are formed into balls (ladoos).

-- 1/2 cup + 1 tablespoon water adjusted as needed
+- 1/2 cup water use as needed, to make batter

 The critical part of boondi making is to use the right kind of utensil for the batter to drop through the holes into the hot oil to form the little pearl shaped fried balls.
 To accomplish this you need to use a flat skimmer, strainer or perforated ladle that has several round holes on the surface, each about the size of a whole black peppercorn.